 Individual, Couple, Family and Group Psychotherapy, Counseling, Consultations, Coaching, In Office and Also Through Internet or Phone.

-In my 25 years of general psychotherapy practice and on staff with organizations in Marin County and San Francisco, I work with you in a respectful, collaborative, strength-based and individual way, based on your needs and goals.
-I've worked successfully with hundreds of people with various challenges in living and I'm an advocate of personal rights and healthy connection.
+In my 25 years of general psychotherapy practice and on staff with organizations in Marin County and San Francisco, I work with you in a respectful, collaborative, strength-based, individual way, based on your needs and goals.
+I've worked successfully with hundreds of people with various challenges in living and I'm an advocate of personal rights and healthy connection in relationships and groups.

 Individual Therapy or Counseling